vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

-# 51. DYNAMIC Kiểm tra ARP
+# 51. DYNAMIC KIỂM TRA ARP

 là gì DYNAMIC Kiểm tra ARP (DAI) ?

 ARP REVIEW

 - ARP is used to learn the Địa chỉ MAC of another DEVICE with a known Địa chỉ IP
-    - Ví dụ, a PC will use ARP to learn the Địa chỉ MAC of its Mặc định Gateway to communicate with external NETWORKS
+    - Ví dụ, a PC will use ARP to learn the Địa chỉ MAC of its Default Gateway to communicate with external NETWORKS
 - Typically, it is a TWO MESSAGE EXCHANGE :  ARP REQUEST and ARP REPLY

 GRATUITOUS ARP